nstockton/mushclient-mume/README.md

 * citizen  --  Print the list of towns in which the character has citizenship.
 * cpack  --  Switch the cloak that the character is currently wearing with the ones in the character's backpack.
 * cpouch  --  Switch the cloak that the character is currently wearing with the ones in the character's pouch.
-* dg  --  Drink Goblet.
+* dg  --  Drink from the goblet in the character's backpack.
 * dragall  --  Drag all corpses in the room.
 * fpack  --  Switch the cloak that the character is wearing with the fur in the character's backpack.
 * lev  --  Prints the character's current level.